 Flash flood: Current situation and closure of Municipal buildings

 Due to the torrential rains on Saturday, June 20, several municipal buildings are closed until further notice to allow for the cleanup of facilities that have experienced minor flooding.
-If your home has suffered water damage, please follow the instructions below.
+Special collections of contaminated materials are underway.

-On Saturday, June 20, a nearly stationary line of thunderstorms dumped significant amounts of rain over the western part of the Island of Montreal in just a few hours.
+On Saturday, June 20, a nearly stationary line of thunderstorms dumped significant amounts of rain over the West Island in just a few hours.
 Several areas received rainfall totals of around 150 mm over a 24-hour period.

 This rainfall, combined with precipitation that had already fallen earlier in the day, fell on saturated ground, leading to flash flooding.
 It is estimated that between 300 and 350 homes in Pierrefonds-Roxboro were affected by flooding or significant water accumulation.
 Some thunderstorms were accompanied by hail and caused power outages in the hardest-hit areas.